MercierCharles/MercierCharles.github.io/research.md

 **Negativey is the exception, not the norm**

-The majority of posts are either positive (90.3%), and only 9.7% are negative.
+The majority of posts are either positive or neutral (90.3%), and only 9.7% are negative.

 However, exceptions do matter.
-Even a relatively small group of negative posts tend to have a large impact on the general athmosphere of social media.
-Our goal therefore is to understand this 9.7% more.
+Even a relatively small group of negative posts tend to have a large impact on the general atmosphere of social media.
+Our goal is therefore to better understand this 9.7%.

 To do this, we will look at the distribution of the number of negative posts per subreddit: